The Alexandrian

 Node-Based Scenario Design - North Las Vegas Self-Storage

 The storage space itself is stacked high with empty cardboard boxes.
 Anyone walking past the storage space when the door was open would see a bunch of boxes labeled “LIVING ROOM”, “DISHES”, and the like – but it’s all just for a show.
-However, there is a large gap towards the back where several boxes have recently been removed: Something was being stored here and now it’s gone.
+There’s a large gap towards the back where several boxes have recently been removed: Something was being stored here and now it’s gone.

 CLUE 1: Checking the rental records reveals that Yassif Mansoor signed the lease on the storage space.
 The address given on the lease agreement is a fake, but a routine database search turns up a Yassif Mansoor living in the Broadstone Indigo apartment complex on Azure Avenue (NODE A).